Keelhauled/LockOnPlugin/README.md

 (this means you can, for example, keep looking at their face even if they are spinning)
 - option to change the list of parts you can switch between
 - if you don't want to hide the camera target indicator change HideCameraTarget to False
+- if you don't want to hide the cursor change ManageCursorVisibility to False
 - lots of other settings including keybindings in the modprefs.ini file
 - the rotation locking feature is still a bit wonky